deta/space-docs/src/pages/docs/en/reference/cli.md

 - `-p, --port` string: port to run dev server on (default “3000”)
 - `-o, --open` bool: open dev server in browser after starting

-## `space dev run`

-You can use `space run` to run a command in the context of your project.
-The project key will be automatically injected into the environment.

-Optional args:

-- `-d, --dir`  string: src of project to dev (default “./”)
-- `-i, --id`   string: id of the project

 ## `space dev trigger`

 You can use `space trigger` to manually trigger action.
 Make sure that the corresponding micro is running before triggering the action.